rweichler/wuigi/README.md

 #### Other things you probably don't care about ####

-* I made this in high school.
-I started on it freshman year (2009), the old version had networking and was not very well-made.
-The newer revision I made my junior year (2011) as a final project, but I had to take out networking due to time restraints.
+* When I started on it freshman year it had networking and was not very well-made.
+The newer revision I made my junior year (2011) as my APCS final project but I had to take out networking due to time restraints.
 I don't know where the old version is.
 I might find it later and put it in another repository.